jliszka/jliszka.github.com/_drafts/a-numerical-simulation-of-the-quantum-eraser.md

     scala> emit >>= BBO
     res3: Q[T[Polarization, Polarization]] = 0.7071068|H,V> + 0.7071068|V,H>

+These photons are entangled: if we measure the polarization of one photon, we will get a random result, either {%m%}H{%em%}
+or {%m%}V{%em%}.
+But then the _other_ photon is guaranteed to have the opposite polarization.

 Now we let the second photon pass through one of the two slits.